visgl/deck.gl/dev-docs/RFCs/v7.x/binary-data-rfc.md

 const binaryData = new Float32Array([-122.4, 37.78, 1000, 255, 200, 0, -122.41, 37.775, 500, 200, 0, 0, -122.39, 37.8, 500, 0, 40, 200]);
 ```

-Upon receiving the typed arrays, we can of course re-construct a classic JavaScript array:
+Upon receiving the typed arrays, the application can of course re-construct a classic JavaScript array:

 ```js
 const data = [];